DigitalRuby/BookCoverCreator/README.md

 In this screenshot you can see how I've arranged the layers, including the spine blending with the mirrored version of the front and back.

 ![Bane War Fury example cover](img/Screenshot1.webp)

+## AI
+I used Midjourney to make the spine image with the following prompt:
+`wild dark energy, magic spell gone wrong, insane magic, cosmic, fantastic, dark fantasy magic, blue, edgy, science fiction, space, award winning art, cinematic effects, war --ar 7:1`

+If you use Midjourney, you'll need to upscale your images.
+I've found a fantastic free tool to do this at https://github.com/upscayl/upscayl.
+Seriously, it's amazing.
+Don't pay for sites or subscriptions that provide this functionality.

 [Check out my writing site!](https://jeffjohnson.ninja)